Simple Continued Fractions an Approach for High School Students: Simple Continued Fractions

+In general, the above result could be used as in the previous cases to compute square roots to a given accuracy.

-As we have already shown continued fractions are most conveniently applied to solve the general quadratic equation expressed in the form of a monic polynomial $x^2+bx+c=0$.\\ In our case, we have $x^2-kx-1=0$ which can always be obtained by dividing the original equation by its leading coefficient.
-Starting from this monic equation we see that But now we can apply the last equation to itself recursively to obtain
+As we have already shown, continued fractions are most conveniently applied to solve the general quadratic equation expressed in the form of a monic polynomial $x^2+bx+c=0$.
+Starting from this monic equation we see that